tol-is/tailwind-compositor/readme.md

 #### Size and Spacing

-When the tailwind theme is composed, the rhythm scale is transformed to tailwindcss spacing scale and can be used thereafter for all spacing utilities, margin, padding and grid-gap.
+When the tailwind theme is composed, the rhythm scale is transformed to tailwindcss spacing scale so thereafter, can be used for all spacing utilities, margin, padding and grid-gap.

 By default compositor will use the same scale to extend the other tailwind sizing scales, width, min/max width and height min/max.